domestic road trip · moving base

 2. absent Apuseni caves (Peștera Ursilor, Scărișoara ice cave) The Apuseni’s most-photographed underground attractions - touched the region but no clear cave-coord dwell.

-4. absent Cisnădie / Sibiu / Făgăraș S-axis Completely outside this trip’s NW geography.
+4. absent Cisnădie Completely outside this trip’s NW geography.
 Different RO region, deliberately skipped.

-A micro-village ethnographic + geological tour of NW Romania.
-The trip’s value isn’t in canonical sights — it’s in the rural village texture that caravan-paced travel makes visible.
-The skipped wooden churches and caves are real absences but consistent with the village-not-attraction design.
+A micro-village ethnographic + geological tour of NW Romania, with one tracked afternoon on the Padiș plateau as the only feet-on-the-ground signature.
+The trip’s value isn’t in canonical sights - it’s in the rural village texture that caravan-paced travel makes visible.
+The skipped wooden churches, caves, and deep Padiș descents are real absences but consistent with the village-not-attraction design.

 Single-day peak